hirwa-nshuti/UnderstandNN/README.md

 $f(x) = max(0, x)$
-![Relu activation designed using Matplotlib](Images/Relu.png) It may be simplified as
+![Relu activation designed using Matplotlib](Images/Relu.png) It may be simplified as:

 ```python
 def relu(x):